Find Trade Colleges

 Read full report on Construction at Perry Technical Institute

 You’ll join some of the best and brightest minds around you if you attend Apex Technical School.
 The school came in at #3 on this year’s Best Value Construction Undergraduate Certificate Schools list.
-Apex Technical School is a small private for-profit school located in the city of Long Island City.
+Apex Technical School is a small private for-profit school located in the large city of Long Island City.

 The average amount in student loans that construction majors at Apex Technical School take out while working on their Undergraduate Certificate is $8,505.